BIIFSweden/BIIFSweden.github.io/projects/_posts/2018-10-23-StephanieBlockhuys.md

 title: "Probing the role of Atox1 in breast cancer cell migration"
 author: ["Anna Klemm"]
-external: "St&etilde;phanie Blockhuys, Pernilla Wittung Stafshede, Chalmers University of Technology, G&ouml;teborg"
+external: "Stéphanie Blockhuys, Pernilla Wittung Stafshede, Chalmers University of Technology, G&ouml;teborg"
 excerpt: " We study the role of Atox1 in breast cancer cell migration.
 Atox1 is a cytoplasmic Cu transporter and is overexpressed in breast cancer tissue.
 Previously, we observed using wound healing studies tha..."
 image: "/images/projects/2018-10-23-St&etilde;phanieBlockhuys.png" # Image should be pushed to /images/projects/YYYY-MM-DD-projectid/ before
 keywords: "Cell biology, Light microscopy"